IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Experiments

 \subsection{Intent-Answer Correlation Analysis}

 Previous experiments established that core intent identification remains challenging for \pqa.
 While accurate intent identification appears critical, its actual impact on answer generation, the goal of satisfying user information needs, remains unclear.
-To measure this impact, we vary intent provision configurations while maintaining identical profile contexts, then evaluate the quality of generated responses.
-Similar to \eval's intent matching approach, we extract information pieces from generated answers and match them against ground truth pieces from selected answers to compute precision, recall, and F1.
-We design \eval~(Answer), which extracts information pieces from generated answers and matches them against ground truth pieces from selected answers to compute precision, recall, and F1, following the same alignment approach as \eval~(Intent).
+To measure this impact, we vary intent provision configurations while maintaining identical profile contexts using Profile RAG (Intents) as the base configuration given its strongest personalization performance (Table~\ref{tbl:main}), then evaluate the quality of generated answers.
+For this evaluation, we design \eval~(Answer), which extracts information pieces from generated answers and matches them against ground truth pieces from selected answers to compute precision, recall, and F1, following the same alignment approach as \eval~(Intent).
 Meta-evaluation (Table~\ref{tbl:metaeval_answer}) demonstrates strong correlation with human judgment, validating this approach.

+We evaluate answer generation under three intent provision configurations: (1) \textit{Predicted}---$\hat{I}_c$ predicted by models from $q$ and $P_u$, (2) \textit{Core Only}---exclusively ground truth $I_c$, and (3) \textit{Noisy}---$I_c$ mixed with random intents at 1:1 ratio.
+During answer generation, all configurations share identical $k=30$ profile examples from $P_u$ as $(q_i, I_{c,i}, a_i)$ triplets, differing only in the intents provided for $q$.